Home

 🏢 Part C — Medicare Advantage

 Offered by private insurers approved by Medicare.
 Must include all Part A and B benefits.
 Often adds dental, vision, hearing and prescription drugs.
-Usually has lower premiums than Medigap.

 💊 Part D — Prescription Drugs